© Suzanne Myers

 “Thank you for inviting me,” he said, shaking her hand, “I’ve not been this far north before.”

-“You’ve a lot to discover then.
+“Then you’ve a lot to discover.
 I’ve booked you into the pub over the road for the night.
 Do you want to go there first - put your bag down and freshen up?”

 “How long are you staying?”
 Katie asked.

 “Yes, I know.
 We’re all in the same boat.
 Come on in,” she said.
 Jeremy eagerly followed.
 “This is our receptionist, Sarah.”
-Polite nods were exchanged as Katie continued.
+Polite nods were exchanged.
 “The director will be joining us tomorrow but this afternoon I thought I would show you around and let you get a picture of what we’ve been doing.”

 “Top class,” said Jeremy.